 We use services such as Copytrack, Google Images, TinEye, The United States Copyright Office, The FBI and US Department of Justice to register, track and report stolen artwork from our website.
 If you receive a takedown notice and / or an invoice from our legal team, CopyTrack or other legal services we use and choose to ignore the notice, then we will contact agencies with the Federal Government to pursue this case to be tried in a Federal court of law.

-If you are a church, christian blogger, religous organization or non- profit organization that is caught taking and using artwork from our website or *affiliate store sites, then we will contact the Federal Authorities to deal with this theft.
-We have had churches and religous organizations steal from us in the past without so much of an apology and tried to negotiate with them.
-No longer.
-If you have artwork on your website that you did not create, photograph, purchase or receive permission to use, then you are stealing and using work that does not belong you and receiving a financial benefit.
-If we have contacted you to remove artwork that we have created and you have not purchased from us, we will file a complaint with the federal government and you will pay any legal fees, court fees or jail time as well as risk losing your non-profit status as a church.
-As hard as that may sound, we have consulted our own church on how to deal with this issue and feel that if you are a church that is representing the name of Christ but using content that you have not paid for, then that crime needs to be reported to the proper authorities.
+If you are a church, non- profit organization, blogger, private business or website owner that is caught taking and using artwork from our website or *affiliate store sites, then we will contact the Federal Authorities to deal with this theft and the matter will be turned over to federal authorities for you to answer to.
+If we have contacted you to remove artwork that you have taken from us and not purchased from us, we will file a complaint with the federal government and you will pay any legal fees, court fees or jail time as well as risk losing your non-profit status.

 *Affiliate Store Sites - Stores that we use to sell our work including local area art galleries, church exhibits, retail stores and online partner websites such as Zazzle.com, Lightstock.com, RedBubble.com, eBay.com, Facebook.com, Twitter.com, Pinterest.com or other social media websites and art websites that we use to sell, promote and display our artwork to potential art collectors, purchasing agents, or anyone wishing to purchase our art for private or public use.